davidralphlewis/davidralphlewis.github.io/src/posts/How-not-to-make-things-perfectly.md

 ---
-title: "\"'How not to make things perfectly' zine\""
+title: How not to make things perfectly zine
 date: 2025-08-08
 tags:
   - zines